www.geldy.co.uk

 Incarcerated and evicted

-Today, Geldy languishes in jail in poor health and in conditions which no-one should have to endure.
-Theoretically, he has long been due for release on parole.
-He has been bypassed several times in the president's annual general amnesties, which see thieves, rapists and murderers released back into the community.
-His 'crime' was minor; but he is clearly not held for this.
-His incarceration is political - i.e. not because he has done anything wrong, but because someone doesn't like his views or simply wants him out of the way.
-It doesn't come much worse.
+Today, Geldy and his family face destitution.
+For several years he languished in jail in poor health and in conditions which no-one should have to endure.
+His 'crime' was minor; but he was clearly not held for this.
+His incarceration was political - i.e. not because he had done anything wrong, but because someone didn't like his views or simply wanted him out of the way.

 See also Monica Bretherton's article on Geldy's work with Akhal-Tekes here.